dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/others/Roadmap.md

 Manager:

 - Peer features are configurable.
-For example, you can make the peer can not be uploaded and can only be downloaded.
+For example, you can allow the peer to be downloaded and prevent the peer from being uploaded.
 - Configure the weight of the scheduling.
 - Add clearing P2P task cache.
 - Display P2P traffic distribution.